IngCampos/Escuela_PHP_JQuery/README.md

-# PHP School Roll Call
+# PHP School Rollcall

-_Website for attendance optimization (call the roll) in a school._
+_Website for attendance optimization in a generic school._

 ### Project goal by martin-stepwolf :goal_net:

 Project developed in a subject when I was student.
 As better developer **I rebuilt all the project** whit my better skills.
-Note: The project does the same (modules, views, database).

 ### Achievements :star2: